knokbak/Counting/README.md

 # count+
 I made count+ for [Sound's World](https://discord.gg/sound), which needed a new counting bot.
 The count+ bot was mainly based on Countr, and is licensed under the GNU Affero General Public License v3.0 (or later).

+> ⚠️ The public count+ bot is about to surpass 100 servers.
+Whilst the bot verification application is being processed by Discord, you might not be able to invite the bot.
+There is sadly nothing that can be done about this.
+We'll just have to wait for Discord.

 ## Building
 Building this bot is quite simple.
 Just run the `npm install` then `npm run build` commands.